zmknox/zmknox.github.io/contact.md

 ### Direct Message

 The quickest way to get my attention is to send me a direct message somewhere.
-That might be on [social media](https://snailedit.social/@zmk), Discord, or something more secure like Signal or [<i class="fa fa-key"></i> Keybase](https://keybase.io/zmknox).
+That might be on [social media](https://snailedit.social/@zmk), Discord, or something more secure like Signal.
 If you don't have my contact info for these or any other messaging service, send me an email and I can send it over.

 ### Email